1321 lepers' plot: Aragon

 A suspected leper was most likely examined and diagnosed with the disease by frightened lay people rather than experienced physicians.
 A year after the scare, a physician called Amonant decided to move from Gascony to Aragon, only to be apprehended in Huesca and accused of being a leper intending to poison the water.
 The physician appealed to King James's son Alfons and was granted examination by local physicians, who confirmed that he was not infected.
-Frightened, he chose to nevertheless leave Aragon.
-The incident was probably one of many that helped promote medical diagnosis of leprosy.
+Frightened, he chose to leave Aragon.
+The incident was probably one of many that helped promote the medical diagnosis of leprosy.

 Aftermath

-Doubts about whether the lepers' plot' was real or not emerged soon after the persecution of lepers in France of June, July and August 1321.
+Doubts about whether the lepers' plot was real or not emerged soon after the persecution of lepers in France in June, July, and August 1321.
 Those lepers of Limoges who were branded and locked up on 27 August in response to the royal edict were released only a month later, despite the original intention that confinement should be permanent.
 The original accusations were already being questioned.
-Jews continued to be persecuted but references to poisoning of the water supply by lepers were progressively treated with more scepticism and the phrase 'it is said that' appears more often in official records.
-In 1338, Pope Benedict XII issued a Bull that was in response to pleas from the lepers of Toulouse for support in recovering goods, including property and lands, confiscated during the plot.
-The Pope pointed out that the lepers had already been recognised in court as 'innocent and guiltless' of the crimes of which they had been accused and were therefore due formal restitution.
+Jews continued to be persecuted, but references to poisoning of the water supply by lepers were progressively treated with more scepticism, and the phrase 'it is said that' appears more often in official records.
+In 1338, Pope Benedict XII issued a Bull in response to pleas from the lepers of Toulouse for support in recovering goods, including property and lands, confiscated during the plot.
+The Pope said that the lepers had already been recognised in court as 'innocent and guiltless' of the crimes of which they had been accused and were therefore due formal restitution.
 The Pope was the same Jacques Fournier who twenty years before had been one of the interrogators of Agassa.